fair-acc/pulsed-power-ml/README.md

   1. Fill out the [Data Report](references/data_report).
   1. Create a data dictionary for each raw dataset.

 Basic Info
 -----------

 The working directory for this project should be the base project folder.
 Please don't add any code that manually changes that.
-If you are working in PyCharm, please go to Run -> Edit Configurations and under Templates -> Python set your Working Directory to that path.
-This way, all newly created \*.py Files will have it set as default.
+If you are working in PyCharm, go to Run -> Edit Configurations and under Templates -> Python set your Working Directory to that path.
+This way, all newly created *.py Files will have it set as default.

-Work according to the [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html).
+Work according to the [GitHub Flow](https://guides.github.com/introduction/flow/).

 Before you commit your code, please use the function provided under Code -> Reformat File or reformat your code and clean up the imports otherwise.
-For committing code to the repository please follow this [guide](https://datasciencecampus.github.io/coding-standards/version-control.html).
+For committing code to the repository please follow this [guide on commit messages](https://datasciencecampus.github.io/coding-standards/version-control.html).

 If you add code, please make sure to document it concisely, following this [guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 In PyCharm you can change the default docstring style under File -> Settings -> Tools -> Python Integrated Tools -> Docstring format -> NumPy.